Palm Beach County Assistance Programs.

 DOSS Palm Beach County is tailored for seniors in Palm Beach County Florida.
 Case managers will visit your home and provide assessments as to their needs.
 Elderly may be able to arrange for in home assistance and receive coordination of the care that they need.
 Resources offered may include food, utility bill help, guidance, and other case management.
 During the hot and humid summer months the state's version of LIHEAP can help pay the electric bills of seniors.
 (561) 355-4746

 Palm Beach Department of Community Services - This is the local government agency that administers state, federal, and local government assistance programs and resources.
 Low income families, seniors, unemployed, and others can contact this agency to learn about services available to them.
 Some examples range from housing and rent assistance, free food, utility bill assistance, and medical care.
 Also get information on resources such as food stamps or section 8.
-More details.
+Find details on government and public aid in Palm Beach County.

 Palm Beach County health care clinics

 Caridad Center, Inc., which is located in Boynton Beach, provides free medical and dental care to the working poor in the county.
 Call (561) 853-1634.
-Click here for additional health care programs.
+They also work with specialists on existing accounts, and find help with medical bills as well as details on additional health care programs.

 Community Health Center of West Palm Beach (phone number (561) 840-8681) provides medical care for free or on a sliding scale.
 Services offered include non-emergency pediatric, medical, diabetic/hypertensive evaluations, dental tooth extractions, eye exams, gynecological exams and more.